troyyoungblood/javascript-challenge/README.md

 The index.html file provided was used as the basis for the effort to render the overall UFO and subsequently filtered datasets.

-JavaScript was used to present the entire table upon inital rendering then to filter the table based on a date supplied by the user.
+JavaScript was used to present the entire table upon inital rendering and then filter the table based on a date supplied by the user.

 The rendered table has a column for date, city, state, country, shape, and comment.

-Instructions were added to the basis index.html for making date requests and Clear & Refresh button was added to reset the table.
+Instructions were added to the basis index.html for how tp make a date request and Clear & Refresh button was added to reset the table.

-The Javascript file, app.js, high-level pseudocode was:
+The Javascript, app.js, high-level pseudocode was:
  - render data displaying the full table
  - identify connection (button) between html and JavaScript that would bring desired filter in app.js
  - Using filter, create new array with only desired date for review